Watermelon, how to grow it best

 • Watermelon loves rather rich soil, feel free to amend the soil with compost or fertilizer before planting.

-If sowing in nursery pots, count more or less 3 weeks before transplanting them to the ground.
-That’s why there is no need to sow early.
+If sowing in nursery pots, plant for more or less 3 weeks before transplanting them to the ground.
+That’s why there is no point in sowing too early.

 • Lightly press 2 to 3 seeds down in each nursery pot.